pixelmatix/smartmatrix-docs/SmartMatrix/docs/fullbundle.md

 # SmartMatrix Full Bundle

+The SmartMatrix Bundle combines the SmartMatrix SD Shield with a 32x32 pixel RGB Matrix Panel and parts to turn it into a remote controlled display for showing LED artwork and GIF animations.

 ## Bundle Contents

 The SmartMatrix Full Bundle contains:

-* 32x32 Pixel RGB LED Matrix Display Panel - 192mm (7.56") square
+* 32x32 Pixel RGB LED Matrix Display Panel - 192mm (7.56”) square.
-* 5V 4A Power Supply, 6' USB Cable
+* 5V 4A Power Supply, 6’ USB Cable.
-* Remote control and IR receiver so you can control the display from across the room
+* Remote control and IR receiver to control the display from across the room.
-* 4GB microSD card to store content for the display
+* 4GB microSD card to store content for the display.
-* Parts to give a nice look to the display by mounting in your choice of shadow box frame (frame not included).
+* 8 inch (203mm) square sheet of specialty lighting acrylic to diffuse the LEDs and improve the look of the display
+* 8 inch (203mm) paperboard backing attaches to the display to hide panel electronics and makes the panel easy to mount
+* The acrylic sheet and paperboard backing are designed to fit in 8 inch square shadow box frames available from several manufacturers (not included), or can be used to mount the panel in a custom enclosure.

 Depending on where you buy the bundle, the Teensy 3.1 required to drive the display may be included, or may need to be purchased separately.